mstagg/nhl-scraper-poc/README.md

  -  `game-listener`
  -  `nhl-service`

 The purpose and structure of these services are explained further down in this document.
 I have provided simple scripts to run each service locally.
 These services all share models, services, and a local SQLite database.
-Each service assumes the user is using `yarn` and is using `npm v14+`.
+Each service assumes the user is using `yarn` and is using `node v14+`.

 To Start: